520-7/tunelink-backend/README.md

 - Run `npm test -- tests/uploadRoutes.test.js` to run tests that will populate the database

 ## Tests
-- Unzip the testing_data.zip, it should be in the data directory
+- Please read the set up instructions, to make sure you have the test data.
 - I suggest running test individually, mongo has to drop the database between each run, when they all run together it fails some tests because of not waiting for drop, in individual runs there are no errors.
 - Run `npm test -- tests/uploadRoutes.test.js` to run individual test suites defined in `/tests`.
 - You can also use Postman for api testing.